program-2/reason/README.md

 How to use it
 -------------
-1-Load Reason along with all dependency classes in your project.
+1- Load Reason along with all dependency classes in your project.

-2-Put "Reason $Reason" as parameter of the method:
+2- Put "Reason $Reason" as parameter of the method:

       public function My_Method(Reason $Reason)
       {